klimbeta/klimbeta/docs/reference/Move/MoveDifficulty/MoveComplexity.md

 - Expectation
 - PathOfLeastResistance
 - MovementError
-    - Climbers who reach for the closest LoadingSurface and use an erroneous sequence.
+    - Climbers who reach for the closest RouteSurface and use an erroneous sequence.
         - FarThenClose

 ## Creativity